 Elli’s pity turned into a warm smile and she gave his shoulder a reassuring squeeze.
 “I don’t know why, but I feel like you’re going to be okay.

-David blushed despite himself and shifted nervously.
+David blushed despite himself and shifted nervously as he muttered his thanks.

 “Now what can I get you to drink?”